EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 Again, the app's job is sumbitted to the job scheduler  and, when the job starts, the Job status on the job card will update to 'Starting' and **Time Requested** will switch to **Time Remaining**, the time your job has left to run before it is terminated by the job schedler.

-When the Job status updates to 'Running', the **Host** will appear on the job card, the back-end on which the job, and so the JupyterLab container, is now running.
+When the Job status updates to 'Running', a **Host** link will appear on the job card, which is the back-end on which the job, and so the JupyterLab container, is now running.
 A **Connect to JupyterLab** button will also appear on the job card.
 The JupyterLab container is now ready for use!

 Click **Connect to JupyterLab**.
 A new browser tab will open with the JupyterLab service.